Inferno Film Productions

 1. Trailer

 2. The trailer should be short 2 minutes or less.
 The trailer should grab the viewer's attention immediately with something dramatic, drop to a slower pace to review some highlights and then end with a bang.
 Do not try to tell the whole story of the movie.
 Leave them wanting more.
-We will need a copy of the trailer in digital format such as uncompressed avi or Quicktime on a DATA DVD.
-(Please no proprietary Mac formats.)
-We can also accept trailers on miniDV or DVCAM tape.
-Please make them WIDESCREEN ANAMORPHIC because that will look best on the HDTV displays we use.
+We will need a copy of the trailer in digital format such as uncompressed Quicktime on a DATA DVD or harddrive.
+(Please no proprietary Mac codexes.)
+We can also accept trailers on DVCAM tape.

 3. Sell Sheets